CtrlK

 Progressive Disclosure

-The content is well-structured with clear headers and a logical progression from patterns to building to optimization to testing.
-However, it's a long monolithic document (~200+ lines of substantive content) that could benefit from splitting detailed pattern libraries, enrichment references, and the MITRE mapping table into separate files with clear navigation links.
+The content is a long monolithic document (~200+ lines) that could benefit from splitting detailed pattern libraries, enrichment references, and the MITRE mapping table into separate files.
+The external references at the bottom are helpful, but the internal content lacks any cross-file organization or navigation structure.

 2 / 3